avo-hq/docs.avohq.io/docs/2.0/customization.md

 ### Prepared templates

-We prepared a few templates to make it
+We prepared a few templates to make it.

 `bin/rails generate avo:eject :logo` will eject the `_logo.html.erb` partial.